BUDGET 2017

 1. Help to Buy Scheme

-No rebate can be claimed on house purchases in excess of €600,000.
+A rebate cannot be claimed on house purchases in excess of €600,000.

 The scheme will be back-dated to cover new houses acquired between 19th July 2016 and December 2019.